Elizabeth Tunbridge, Associate Professor, Oxford University

 As you might expect, the precise set of molecules that a gene encodes depends on the cell in question; for example, heart cells need to make a different set of molecules to brain cells as they have very different functions.

 To do this, different cell types ‘read’ the genome (the DNA ‘instruction manual’ that is the same in all cells) in different ways; shuffling its basic instructions to give rise to the precise molecular ‘recipe’ that the individual cell needs.
 In this way, the single CACNA1C gene can potentially encode many similar, but subtly distinct, calcium channels.

-Although we know that this ‘shuffling’ is crucial, we know surprisingly little about the specifically what human genes encode.
+Although we know that this ‘shuffling’ is crucial, we know surprisingly little about what human genes encode.
 There are two reasons for this.
 Firstly, accessing human tissue is difficult and so lots of studies focus on animals instead.

 The second reason is technical: until recently we could only examine small pieces of the shuffled molecules, meaning that we had to guess how these fragments were stuck together.
 This was complicated for big genes like CACNA1C, as they code for many millions of fragments.